paion-data/.github/profile/README.md

 <img align="center" width="330" alt="solution" src="https://user-images.githubusercontent.com/16126939/211826292-782b726e-0e78-42c4-9dcd-a193a96f1480.png">
 </div>

 "That's not 'very high accurracy', dude!
 It's exactly what I want, man!".
-As I shout out loud, I was amazed by how vivid the solution looks and by the fact that I immediately showed some interesting properties on the problem that my professor and I were looking at.
+As I shout out loud, I was amazed by how vivid the solution looked and by the fact that it immediately showed some interesting properties on the problem that my professor and I were looking at.

 I never realized that the moment I see the computer program result above was actually the beginning of my life-long career.
 With the help of Google and the help of my computer simulation results, I got A+ from my professor on that research seminar.
 With computer code and some data, a Junior college student, who didn't quite believe in Quantum Mechanics, solved a problem that Quantum Physics invenstor said impossible.